the-dataface/figma2html/README.md

 ### Instructions

 1. Create your artwork
-    - Size your frames based on the breakpoints you need for your website.
+    - Size your frames based on the breakpoints you need for your website (note that height breakpoints will be based on the width of your frames and height doesn’t matter).
     - Name the frames your want to export in this format: `#[width]px`.
     - If you're using a Google Font that's built in to Figma, you'll have the option to automatically include the appropriate Google Fonts tag in your exported HTML.
 Otherwise, make sure you have any necessary webfonts set up in your project and they're named the same as they appear in Figma.
 2. Run the plugin and configure your settings